leonine90/Resumix/README.md

 - **Print-Friendly**: Optimized for printing with proper page breaks
 - **Responsive Design**: Works well on different screen sizes
 - **Import/Export Resume Data**: Easily export your resume as a JSON file or import data from a JSON file using the sidebar controls
+- **🤖 AI-Powered Resume Import**: Paste your resume text and let AI automatically convert it to the proper JSON format
+- **🎯 AI Job Optimizer**: Tailor your resume to specific job postings by optimizing Summary, Experience achievements, and Skills while preserving all other content

 ## Project Structure